pdp10/sbpipe/README.md

 The *cluster* folder contains Bash scripts for copying data within a cluster of computers.
 It was written for the pipeline *sb_param_estim__pw* and uses OpenLava as cluster manager.
 Inside there are Bash scripts and configuration files for minimally managing this cluster.

 ##### lib
 The *lib* folder contains the routines in Bash, Matlab, Python, and R for running SB_pipe.
-Currently, Bash is used for linking each pipeline part; Matlab for Potterswheel and model double perturbation; Python for report generation; and R for statistics / plot generation.
+Currently, Python is used for linking each pipeline part; Matlab for Potterswheel and model double perturbation; and R for statistics / plot generation.
-In the future, it would be nice that the current Bash and Matlab code is written in Python, so that SB_pipe only depends on Python/R. ABC-sysbio could replace Potterswheel for parameter estimation.
+In the future, it would be nice if the current Matlab code were written in Python, so that SB_pipe only depends on Python/R. ABC-sysbio could replace Potterswheel for parameter estimation.

 ##### tests
 The *tests* folder contains the script *run_tests.py* to run tests on a mini-project called *ins_rec_model*.
 This script is invoked using the following command: